vxgmichel/eater6502-uart-edition/README.md

 > tty written!
 ```

+In particular, the following configuration is applied:
+- 115200 baud
+- 8-bit characters, an even parity bit and 2 stop bits
+- no output post processing
+- no echo or input conversion

 If the 6502 computer is in `Ready for input` mode, the light should start blinking while the subprogram is being written to the EEPROM.
 After a while, the message `Transfer complete!` should appear and the subprogram automatically starts after a second.
 In this case it should start displaying randomly generated numbers every second:
 ```
 Random: 8c